navneetkumar7/Hibernate-JPA-with-SpringBoot-Learning/ReadMe.md

 - Persistence Context
   - To temp store entities we are operating in
   - To give access to db
+- Entity Manager -> Persistence Context -> DB
 - In JPA we interact with Persistence context through Entity Manager Interface.
-- If there is no @Transactional on method then transaction is create for the individual db query and will be closed just after it.
+- If there is no @Transactional on method then transaction is created for the individual db query and will be closed just after it.
 - In Hibernate
   - session= Persistence Context
   - session Factory = EntityManager